Marco Parra (footballer)

-Marco Antonio Parra Téllez (born January 22, 1985, in León, Guanajuato) is a Mexican footballer who plays for CF La Piedad (Third/Last tier of professional football competition).
+Marco Antonio Parra Téllez (born 22 January 1985) is a Mexican footballer who plays as a forward.

 Career

-Parra emerged from the youth ranks of Chivas, and made his debut with the first team as an 18-year-old on October 22, 2003.
+Parra emerged from the youth ranks of Chivas, and made his debut with the first team as an 18-year-old on 22 October 2003.
 He was acclaimed as a very promising prospect but failed to gain a place in Primera División de Mexico.
 Parra played only 14 games and scored thirteen goals in his three seasons with the club's first team.